10 Essential Strategies for Preventing Shoulder Injuries in Baseball: A Comprehensive Guide for Pitchers

 • Light throwing progressions

-Remember to start with low-intensity movements and gradually increase the intensity as your body warms up.
+Remember to begin with low-intensity movements and steadily ramp up the intensity as your body warms up.
 A good warm-up routine should take at least 15-20 minutes to complete.

 2. Master Proper Pitching Mechanics

-Maintaining proper pitching mechanics is crucial for preventing shoulder injuries in baseball.
-Poor mechanics can place unnecessary stress on your shoulder and increase your risk of injury.
-Focus on the following key aspects of your pitching motion:
+Keeping up proper pitching mechanics is crucial for preventing shoulder injuries in baseball.
+Poor mechanics can put needless stress on your shoulder and raise your risk of injury.
+Concentrate on the following key aspects of your pitching motion:

 • Maintain a balanced stance